 Strategy 1 – Use Movement Triggers

-One of the easiest ways to integrate more movement is by using movement triggers—specific moments throughout the day that prompt you to move.
+One of the easiest ways to incorporate more movement is by using movement triggers, which are specific moments throughout the day that prompt you to get up and move.
 For example, try standing up every time you finish a phone call or walk around your home while drinking your morning coffee.
 If you tend to scroll through your phone in the evenings, consider pacing around the room while doing so.
 Even waiting for the kettle to boil can be an opportunity to do a few squats or lunges.
-The goal is to associate certain activities with movement so that it becomes automatic.
+The goal is to associate specific activities with movement so that they become automatic.

 Strategy 2 – Set a Step Goal